-You can use a variety of carrier oils that fit your needs.
+You can use a variety of carrier oils that fit your needs for the natural bath bombs.
 I chose jojoba and grapeseed because of their moisturizing properties, but you could also use almond*, sunflower, or avocado*.

 * Use caution with almond oil if someone is allergic to tree nuts, and be careful with avocado because some people with a latex allergy are also sensitive to avocado.

 You would also add your essential oils in this step.
 The amount of oil used will depend on the brand and type of oil.
 There are endless possibilities to mix and match.

 Just make sure you are cautious with the oils, especially if you are pregnant or have other sensitives.

 Some of favorite blends are:

 3. Pour the liquid ingredients into the dry ingredients and stir slightly with a fork or spoon.